shz040/DSC180/index.md

 #### Neural Net<br>

 We trained a sequential neural network initially for 500 epochs with batch size 8, then reduced to 200 epochs with batch size 64 for faster training.
 The neural network has 5 hidden layers with sizes 12, 24, 24, 12, and 6.
 It takes in 40 features and outputs the probability of default through a sigmoid function.
-You optimized the threshold by testing different values on the validation set to maximize the ROC-AUC score.
+We optimized the threshold by testing different values on the validation set to maximize the ROC-AUC score.
 The model with the lowest validation loss during training is used as the final model.

 ![Boxplots of Most Significant Features](Neural.png)
 <br><br>